-These General Conditions shall apply to all orders from a customer accepted by the European Patent Organisation (EPO) for delivery of EPO information products, namely data and/or software delivered by the EPO to the customer on paper, on a data carrier or by internet or other electronic means onto a data carrier of the customer, specified in the order and shall also apply to the use of any information and software which such products contain.
+These General Conditions shall apply to all orders from a customer accepted by the European Patent Organisation (EPO) for EPO information products, namely data and/or software and/or services (hereinafter referred to as "Products") delivered by the EPO to the customer on paper, on a data carrier or by internet or other electronic means onto a data carrier of the customer, specified in the order and shall also apply to the use of any information and software which such products contain.

 As far as software is concerned, the customer shall acquire a non-exclusive licence.

-3.1 The customer shall not make any copy of the EPO information products except where this is specifically permitted by mandatory rules of law.
+3.1 The customer shall not make any copy of the Products except where this is specifically permitted by mandatory rules of law.

 3.2 The software may be stored on the hard disk of the customer's computer.
 It shall be prohibited to make any copy thereof with the exception of one copy for back-up purposes.
 The software shall not be disassembled, decompiled and/or modified except where this is allowed under mandatory rules of law.

-3.3 Should a customer contravene any of the restrictions laid down above, the EPO shall be entitled to revoke the right to use the software and data with immediate effect.
+3.3 Should a customer contravene any of the restrictions laid down above, the EPO shall be entitled to revoke the right to use the Product with immediate effect.
 This shall be without prejudice to any further claims for damages on the part of the EPO.

 4.1 An annual subscription shall commence on the date mentioned in the order or - if no date is indicated - on the date of receipt by the EPO of the order.